Hezbollah confirms its leader Hassan Nasrallah was killed in an Israeli airstrike

 Iran announced Saturday that a prominent general in its paramilitary Revolutionary Guard sanctioned by the U.S. died in the same airstrike.
 Abbas Nilforushan, 58, who the U.S. identified as the deputy commander for operations in the Guard, was killed Friday, Iran’s state-run IRNA news agency reported.

+The Israeli military said a missile launched from Yemen was intercepted shortly after the sirens were heard.
+There were no reports of injuries.
+It was not immediately known if the missile strike was aimed at Netanyahu’s flight.

+Netanyahu cut short his trip to the U.S. to deal with the growing crisis in Israel’s battle against Hezbollah militants.

 Lt.
-Col. Nadav Shoshani, an army spokesperson, said the airstrike was based on years of tracking Nasrallah along with “real time information” that made it viable.
-He declined to say what munitions were used in the strike or provide an estimate on civilian deaths, only saying that Israel takes measures to avoid civilians whenever possible and clears strikes ahead of time with intelligence and legal experts.
+Col. Nadav Shoshani, an Israeli army spokesperson, said the airstrike Friday in Beirut was based on years of tracking Nasrallah along with “real time information” that made it viable.
+He declined to say what munitions were used in the strike or provide an estimate on civilian deaths, only saying that Israel takes measures to avoid civilians whenever possible.

 The Palestinian militant group Hamas in a statement issued condolences to its ally, Hezbollah.
 Nasrallah frequently described launching rockets against northern Israel as a “support front” for Hamas and Palestinians in Gaza.

-“History has proven that the resistance ... whenever its leaders die as martyrs, will be succeeded on the same path by a generation of leaders who are more valiant, stronger and more determined to continue the confrontation,” the Hamas statement said.

-It added that “assassinations will only increase the resistance in Lebanon and Palestine in determination and resolve.”
+It said that “assassinations will only increase the resistance in Lebanon and Palestine in determination and resolve.”

-Immediately after the official confirmation from Hezbollah, people starting firing in the air in Beirut and other areas of the country, to mourn Nasrallah's death.
-Some were protesting that he was killed because of his support for the war in Gaza.
+Immediately after the confirmation from Hezbollah, people starting firing in the air in Beirut and other areas of the country, to mourn Nasrallah's death.
 “Wish it was our kids, not you, Sayyid!” said one woman, using an honorific title for Nasrallah, as she clutched her baby in the western city of Baabda.

+News of Nasrallah's killing stunned travelers at Lebanon's only international airport, where hundreds of people were scrambling to leave the country despite limited flights.
+Some were in tears.
+Others were on the phone with relatives in disbelief.
+One woman screamed on the phone, “No!
+It was just an announcement!
+No, he didn’t die!”

 Israel’s Chief of Staff, Lt.
 Gen. Herzi Halevi, said Saturday that the elimination of Nasrallah was “not the end of our toolbox,” indicating that more strikes were planned.
 Defense Minister Yoav Gallant called it “the most important targeted strike since the founding of the State of Israel.”